 Farah's profound commitment to expanding and improving access to advanced heart care in western Pennsylvania has included both cardiac program development and oversight of cardiac catheterization laboratories at numerous community hospitals.
 He has been the principal investigator or co-investigator of well over 100 clinical trials, and his work has been featured in many peer-reviewed scientific journals.

 He earned his Bachelor of Science degree in biochemistry and his MD from the American University of Beirut, after which he served his internship, residency and fellowship at Allegheny General Hospital.Biography

-Brian A. Hudson, Sr., CPAPennsylvania Housing Finance Agency
+Brian A. Hudson, Sr., CPARetired Executive Director, Pennsylvania Housing Finance Agency

-Brian Hudson Sr. is the executive director and chief executive officer of the Pennsylvania Housing Finance Agency (PHFA), the Commonwealth’s leading provider of capital for affordable homes and apartments and one of the largest housing agencies in the U.S.
+Brian Hudson Sr. retired as executive director and chief executive officer of the Pennsylvania Housing Finance Agency (PHFA), the commonwealth’s leading provider of capital for affordable homes and apartments and one of the largest housing agencies in the U.S.

 Hudson assumed leadership of the PHFA in 2003 after serving as its deputy executive director and chief financial officer.
-His major responsibilities involve developing and implementing program initiatives, as well as providing guidance to its board.
+His major responsibilities involved developing and implementing program initiatives, as well as providing guidance to its board.

-He chairs the Erie Indemnity Company audit committee and the Commonwealth Cornerstone Group.
-He is also past president of the National Council of State Housing Agencies, former chair of the Federal Home Loan Bank of Pittsburgh audit committee and a former member of the Federal Reserve Board Consumer Advisory Council.
+He chairs the Erie Indemnity Company audit committee and Commonwealth Cornerstone Group.
+He is also past president of the National Council of State Housing Agencies, former chair of the FHLBank Pittsburgh audit committee and a former member of the Federal Reserve Board Consumer Advisory Council.

-After earning a bachelor's degree in business administration from Penn State, Mr. Hudson became a certified public accountant and a certified treasury professional.Biography
+After earning a bachelor's degree in business administration from Penn State, Hudson became a certified public accountant and a certified treasury professional.Biography

 Tom LenkevichRetired President/CEO Giant Foods, LLC